Seek permission before reproducing material.

 The Beach 40 became a hit as soon as the YouTube video came out.
 It appeared on Soldersmoke and got picked up by the Minimalist_QRP_Transceivers yahoo group.
 Radio club members are also getting involved.

 It’s a project for the tinkerer.
 The results are good for the number of parts but refinement is both possible and encouraged.
-It features a direct conversion receiver and a transmitter controlled by either a 2-crystal wide-swing ‘super VXO’ or supplied ceramic resonator.
+It has a direct conversion receiver and a transmitter controlled by either a wide-swing ‘super VXO’ or ceramic resonator.

 Interested?
-Watch the videos, draw the circuits and then read the notes below.
+Watch the videos, draw the circuits and read the notes below.
 Search 'Beach 40' for others' experiences and improvements.
-Also I'll add links to this page as I find them.
+I'll add links to this page as I find them.

 Part 1: Beach 40 introduction, circuit description and demonstration